hoodoer/JS-Tap/README.md

 ## This tool is intended to be used on systems you are authorized to attack.
 Do not use this tool for illegal purposes, or I will be very angry in your general direction.

+## Demo
+WWHF talk/blog links coming soon.
+Readme will be updated when these are available publicly.

 ## Introduction
 JS-Tap is a generic JavaScript payload and supporting software to help red teamers attack webapps.
 The JS-Tap payload can be used as an XSS payload or as a post exploitation implant.